spdrnl/kgworkflow/README.md

 - Use it as repository for commands you are likely to forget otherwise.
 - Create simple recipes to automate task sequences you would otherwise do by hand.

 make is more advanced than just; for example it avoids running compilations if nothing changed.
-Just on the other hand is versatile, and can also easily be used outside development projects to create all kinds tools.
+Just on the other hand is versatile, and can also easily be used outside development projects to create all kinds of command line magic.
 ## Install your own command line tools

 With uv it is easy to install command line tools.
 See the project.scripts section in the pyproject.toml file.
 If you run